 The Automotive Technology Program at the Mount provides students with the opportunity to earn a Certificate in Automotive Technology or an Associate Degree in Automotive Technology.
 Upon completion of either program, students are prepared for positions in automotive and other related fields.
 During the course of study, students will develop skills and competencies in diagnostics and repair.
 Students will gain the knowledge they need to prepare for ASE Certification.

-We’re moving!
+We’ve moved!
 Our Automotive Technology Center moved to new space in the summer of 2020.
 We are now located at 42 Linus Allain Avenue (near Maki’s) is an 11,000 square-foot freshly remodeled space featuring:

 - A student lounge with garage observation.